 The grading scale comprises: Pass with Distinction (VG), Pass (G) and Fail (U).
-The possible grades of the course are Pass with distinction (VG), Pass (G) and Fail (U).
+The grading scale comprises: Pass with Distinction (VG), Pass (G) and Fail (U).

 To pass the course, the assignments and the final report must pass.
-To get the grade Pass with distinction (VG), this grade is required both for the assignments and for the final report.
+To pass the course, attendance of selected lectures is also required.